rleonid/BisectFromOasis/README.md

   1. Create `_oasis`

-     Becareful about creating a `Makefile` via `DevFiles` since Oasis will whipe out targets used for creating report, below.
+     Be careful about creating a `Makefile` via `DevFiles` since Oasis will wipe out targets used for creating report, below.
   2. Create `myocamlbuild.ml`
   3. `oasis setup -setup-update dynamic`